 After you have identified the area you are interested in, click here to complete the General Application Form, or here to complete to the Distress Line Application Form.
 Include your resume and email with Volunteer Area, e.g. Administrative Support or Fund Development in the subject line to firstname.lastname@example.org.

 - It depends on the volunteer role you choose.
 Some volunteers donate a couple of hours each week or month.
 Some volunteer for specific projects/events at select times during the year.

-- Depending on the volunteer role, you may be volunteering at CMHA-ER’s office, the helplines contact centre, a housing unit, or out in the community.
+- Depending on the volunteer role, you may be volunteering at CMHA Edmonton’s office, the helplines contact centre, a housing unit, or out in the community.